yzq-web/Repo/README.md

 ## Description

-This repository is for bioinformatics studying.
+This is for bioinformatics studying.
-This file is from readme-edits branch.

 ## Information